Joe Perry (politician): Politics

-Perry owns Joe's Market in Bangor.

 In March 2019, Perry won the special election for the Maine House's 124th District.
 The special election was called after incumbent Democrat Aaron Frey resigned to become Attorney General of Maine.
 Perry defeated Republican Thomas White to win the seat.

+On December 4, 2024, Perry was elected as Treasurer for the State of Maine with considerable bipartisan support.
+With his new office he forfeited his recently reelected position as state representative, which will be filled with a special election.